-Project items are the building blocks of the Virtual Surveyor software and represents types of data that are used in the software.
+Project Items are the building blocks of the Virtual Surveyor software and represent the types of data that are used and created in the software.

 |Multi-point||A set of Points.
 Multi-point items are typically created through a grid operation like Q-Points or Low-pass points.
 Multi-point items allow to easily manage very large sets of points as a single item.|

 |Polyline||A geometry that consists of line segments that connect a series of geographic coordinates.
 A polyline is displayed with a color and a width.
 You draw breaklines to capture sudden changes in slopes like banks in quarries, road embankments, etc.|